JuaniSimieli/F1-Predictions/README.md

 My career as a Data Scientist started with motorsport: not so long ago I bought a racing simulator and that became my favorite hobby.
 I always like to push everything to the limit, so I asked myself, how can I do it here?
 How can I improve?
 That’s when all this “data world” came up.
 Turns out, a racing simulator not only simulates the real life in looks and physics, but also on data.
 In this case, telemetry.
 I found out I could analyze this data to improve my lap times, get my ideal fuel load, estimate the best lap time to pit, and so on.
 I loved that so much that I thought, how can I make this my career?
 That’s when I found out about Data Science.

 So as my first Data Science project, I figured I could go back to where it all started and make it about motorsport, and of course it had to be Formula 1, right?
 I thought it would be fun to predict the winner of a Grand Prix, and see what variables are the most important ones for a weekend of success.
-With 3 races remaining of the 2024 season, I thought it would be also the perfect time to predict them.
+I will predict the whole 2024 season and compare it to the actual results

 I will divide this project into 3 major steps: **Data Collection**, **Exploratory Data Analysis** (EDA) and **Machine Learning Modeling**.